 Weather and when to visit

 Wonderful weather blesses this part of the world.
 Even in January it can be warm enough to swim in the sea.
-Summers are hot and dry.
-It’s a semi-arid climate so even in winter it’s likely to be sunny, with mild temperatures.
+Summers are hot and dry and getting hotter and drier each year.
+Itโs a semi-arid climate so even in winter it’s likely to be sunny, with mild temperatures.
 It doesn’t really get cold unless you’re high in the mountains.

 In Greece, many restaurants and shops are seasonal, meaning they only operate from about April to October.
 There will still be some restaurants open everywhere though.

-Summers get busy with all the organized bus tours and European tourists flocking to the warm sunny beaches.
-The best time to go would probably be in early October or early May, before the crowds start to come and while the weather is very pleasant and the restaurants are just opening for the season.
+Summers get busy with all the organized bus tours and European tourists flocking to the warm sunny beaches and it can just be so damn hot.
+The best time to go would probably be in early October or early May, before the crowds start to come and while the weather is very pleasant and the restaurants are just opening for the season.ย

 How long to road trip